jennaramdenee/bank-challenge/README.md

 ### How to Use

+##### Option 1: Console

+* Fork and clone this repository

-1. Open `index.html` in your browser
+* Open `index.html` in your browser

-2. Create a new bank account in the console
+* Create a new bank account in the console
 ```
 acc = new BankAccount()
 ```

-3. Deposit some money to get started
+* Deposit some money to get started
 ```
 acc.deposit(45)
 ```

-4. Make a withdrawal
+* Make a withdrawal
 ```
 acc.withdraw(2)
 ```

-5. Print statement to see recent transactions
+* Print statement to see recent transactions
 ```
 acc.statement.printStatement()

 Date       ||Credit     ||Debit      ||Balance
  23/01/2017||           ||       2.00||      43.00
  23/01/2017||      45.00||           ||      45.00
 ```

+##### Option 2:

+* Fork and clone this repository

+* Open `index.html` in your browser

+* Enter type of transaction (debit vs. credit) using drop down menu, and type in value corresponding to the transaction

+* Click `Add` to complete the transaction

+* Click `Generate Statement` to show recent transactions on the page